Commissioner Meetings

 EMA Staff Members

-Amy has been serving Whitley County as the Director since September of 2015!
+Director Amy Biggs Amy has been serving Whitley County as the Director since September of 2015!
 Amy also is a Full Time Captain for Fort Wayne Fire Department where she has been for over 28 years, including serving as the first female Fire Chief the agency ever had.
 She serves on multiple boards and committees for Whitley County and surrounding areas.
 Amy also has been appointed by Governor Holcomb to serve on the Indiana Board of Firefighting Personnel Standards & Education.
+In her free time Amy enjoys spending time with her family, friends, and buddy Finn.
+She really enjoys spending time on the lake and enjoying the beautiful view from her home in the Tri-Lakes area! |

-Edward, who often goes by Ed, has served as Deputy Director for Whitley County in 2017-2018 and has came back in 2023.
+Deputy Director Edward Scott Edward, who often goes by Ed, has served as Deputy Director for Whitley County in 2017-2018 and has came back in 2023.
 Ed has been a volunteer with Whitley County EMA since 2008 where he joined as an Amateur Radio operator and participated in our SKYWARN Program and RACES Team.
 He was a Volunteer Firefighter and EMT-B for Columbia Township Fire Department from 2009 to 2021 and was a 911 Dispatcher for the City of Columbia City for over 4 years!
 Ed serves on the board for Whitley County Amateur Radio Club as President, where he's been a member since 2008, and is also the Emergency Coordinator for the Whitley County ARES Team.
+In his free time Ed enjoys spending time at home with his family, especially his 3 children.
+He also loves going out for rides on his motorcycle, camping, playing video games, and the occasional cigar!

 EMA Volunteer Teams